Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ### Features left to implement

+* In the future I would like to add another product database with better images.
+For the sake of time issues I used an existing database with instruments which I added manually.
+The downside is these images where in poor quality.

 * I want to implement a feature for users to update their reviews.

 * I want to implement a feature so the admin can answer users questions on question page